allbombson/IRCdiscord/README.md

 - DM support
 - Talk in any server/channel
 - /list lists all channels in server
+- Join all chats in a server by using /join * or /join "*"

 # Installation
 Build with `go build` and then copy into your $PATH.
 You can also grab a prebuilt binary above.